Hinge modes of three-dimensional Euler insulators: 3D Euler insulators with

 where $\mathcal{P}$ denotes the path-ordering operator, and $ {\mathcal{A}}_x (\boldsymbol{k}) $ is the non-Abelian Berry connection matrix with elements $[{\mathcal{A}}_x (\boldsymbol{k}) ]_{nm}:=\ii \braket{u_{n}(\boldsymbol{k})|\partial_{k_x}u_{m}(\boldsymbol{k})}$.
 Since $\mathcal{W}(k_{y},k_z^{*})$ is an SO(2) matrix in the $C_{2z}\mathcal{T}$-invariant plane, the two eigenvalues of $\mathcal{W}(k_{y},k_z^{*})$ are given as a complex conjugate pair $e^{\pm \ii \theta(k_y,k_z^{*})}$, where the phase $ \theta(k_y,k_z^{*})$ corresponds to the Wannier center.
 The winding number of the evolution of $ \theta(k_y,k_z^{*})$ as $k_y$ varies from $0$ to $2\pi$ is equal to the Euler class $e_{2}$~\cite{Ahn2018PRL, Ahn2019PRX, Bouhon2019PRB, Bouhon2020}.
 Thus, we evaluate the Euler class of the model $\mathcal{H}^{(\bar{e}_{2}=2)}_{\boldsymbol{k}}$ by tracing the evolution of $ \theta(k_y,k_z^{*})$ at $k_z=0$ and $k_z=\pi$~[Figs.~\ref{fig:bulk_EI}(c) and \ref{fig:bulk_EI}(d)].
 The spectra of the Wilson loop matrix yield $|e_{2}(0)|=2$ and $e_2(\pi)=0$, resulting in the topological invariant $|\bar{e}_2|=2$.

 We numerically demonstrate that our model $\mathcal{H}^{(\bar{e}_{2}=2)}_{\boldsymbol{k}}$ supports double chiral hinge modes.
 As shown in Fig.~\ref{fig:hinge_EI}(a)~(Fig.~\ref{fig:hinge_EI}(b)), this model does not host the gapless boundary states under the periodic boundary conditions (PBCs) along both the $x$ ($y$) and $z$ directions and the open boundary condition (OBC) along the $y$ ($x$) direction.
 Under the PBC along the $z$ direction and the OBCs along the $x$ and $y$ directions, the model supports the double chiral hinge modes at different $k_z$~[Fig.~\ref{fig:hinge_EI}(c)], localized at the hinge~[Fig.~\ref{fig:hinge_EI}(d)].
 The emergence of these two hinge modes is consistent with our continuum theory in Sec.~\ref{sec: e2_2_continuum}.
+Since $w_2 = \bar{e}_2 = 0 \bmod 2$ for $\bar{e}_2 = 2$, these two chiral hinge modes cannot be attributed to the second Stiefel--Whitney class.
+Therefore, they provide numerical evidence that the chiral hinge modes originate from the $\mathbb{Z}$-valued Euler class.
 Furthermore, as discussed in Appendix~\ref{appendix: derive_surf_Ham}, we derive an effective surface Hamiltonian from the tight-binding model in Eq.~\eqref{eq:lattice_model}.
 From this analysis, we also confirm that our lattice model supports two hinge modes.